MohamedElaraby99/tracker-tool/Ackee-master/docs/Upgrade guide.md

 > This change is relevant for you when using the GraphQL API.

 The `id` of requested referrers was always a URL, but has been changed to a string.
-That's because [referrers can now include parameters](Enhancing%20referrers.md) (e.g. `source` when using `ackee-tracker`).
+That's because [referrers can now include parameters](Enhancing%20referrers.md) (e.g. `source` when using `FikraTracker-tracker`).